 From the mainland, the island “is so close yet so far”.
 Take the passage across, only a short trip it be, you’ll be whisked away, feeling a million miles from everything, be tempted you’ll see.

-All the while be welcomed by many of the earth’s most renowned-happiest little creatures, you won’t be able to help yourself, you’ll have more than one go, a #quokkaselfie will be your most treasured memory.
+All the while being welcomed by many of the earth’s most renowned-happiest little creatures, you won’t be able to help yourself, you’ll have more than one go, and a #quokkaselfie will be your most treasured memory.

 Rottnest will enchant.